KinnairdGames/TrickPaperScissors/README.md

 # TrickPaperScissors

 *Trick taking game with changing trump suits determined by lead suit.
-Must follow if possible, score points by winning tricks and change the value of those points by trumping.*
+Must follow if possible, score points by winning tricks and change the value of those points by trumping, both positive and negative!*

 ![Anatomy of a card](CardAnatomy.png)